tarekyehya/UCSanDiegoX_Machine_Learning_Fundamentals/Week 5 Optimization and Geometry/readme.md

 ### loss and gredent desent
-alhamdoullah, i implemented gradent desent for the loss function of the ridge regression, stochastic gradent desent and compare with the skelern implemention by MSE
+alhamdoullah, i implemented gradent desent for the loss function of the ridge regression, stochastic gradent desent and compare with the sklearn implemention by MSE